citycoins/governance/ccips/ccip-011/ccip-011-citycoins-stacked-tokens-voting.md

 Through the `vote-on-proposal` function, a principal can submit their vote for a defined proposal and the contract will query the core contract for their stacked tokens, then update and track the vote totals for the proposal and the individual principal.

-Within the vote contract are vailables to track:
+Within the vote contract are variables to track:

 - the vote proposal ID, if used for a single proposal
 - the vote scale factor, used to perform fixed-point calculations